Wizelf402/Kill-The-Onceler/README.md

 Both of these mods drastically change how the world is generated... and when they clash, every single tree in the world decides to just peace the fuck out.
 We need a solution.
 I need y'all to tear this final beta version of Permafrost to goddamn SHREDS to try and find a way for these two mods to coexist.

-This may be the apocalypse, but the apocalypse is better than the fucking Onceler.
+This modpack may be the apocalypse, but, like... the apocalypse is better than the fucking Onceler.

 Again.
 Thanks.
 All of you.